MiriaDiasis/About-Mi/README.md

 # About-Mi
-Hi, my name is Miriã or Miriam in english.
-Welcome to my github.
+<i>Hi, my name is Miriã or Miriam in english.
+Welcome to my github.<i>

 💻 I'm Graphic designer and photographer in BR
 <p>👩🏻‍🎓 I currently work for a Medical Marketing and Events agency